 Apart from the guitar, there is another instrument called bass guitar or just ‘bass,’ that looks quite similar to a guitar and even gives soulful music with its marvelous lower notes.
 Why then it is called bass and what the difference is the between bass and guitar!
 Let’s try to find out in this article.

-Difference Between Bass and Guitar
+Bass Vs Guitar